home-assistant/home-assistant.io/source/_integrations/postnl.markdown

 ha_iot_class: Cloud Polling
 ---

-The `postnl` platform allows one to track deliveries by [PostNL](https://www.postnl.nl) (Dutch Postal Services).
-To use this sensor, you need a [PostNL Account](https://jouw.postnl.nl).
+The `postnl` platform allows one to track deliveries, distributions and letters by [PostNL](https://www.postnl.nl) (Dutch Postal Services).
+To use these sensors, you need a [PostNL Account](https://jouw.postnl.nl).
 It is possible to add multiple accounts to your Home Assistant configuration.

-The sensor value shows the number of packages to be delivered.
-The packages are available in the shipments attribute.
+The sensors value shows the number of packages to be delivered, packages you are distributing and the amount of letters you are receiving.

+To be able to see your letters, you have to make sure you enabled letters within your PostNL account configuration.

 ## Configuration